isc-projects/forge/doc/info.md

  Dependencies Installation
 ---------------------------
-Forge requires python 2.7.x, the latest Scapy (from git) and pytest (?.?.? or newer).
+Forge requires python 2.7.x, the latest Scapy (from git) and pytest (4.6.5 or newer).
 Please see [requirements.txt](../requirements.txt) for details.

 You basically only need to do this:

 ```
+cd forge-source-code-path
 python -m virtualenv venv
  source ./venv/bin/activate
  ./venv/bin/pip install -r requirements.txt